apify/apify-docs/content/docs/proxy.md

 ### [](#console) Custom proxies in console

 To use your own proxies with Apify Console, in your actor's **Input and options** tab, scroll down and open the **Proxy and browser configuration** section.
-Enter your proxy URLs and you're good to go.
+Enter your proxy URLs, and you're good to go.

 ![Using custom proxy in Apify Console]({{@asset images/proxy-custom.webp}})

 ### [](#SDK) Custom proxies in SDK

-In the Apify SDK, use the `proxyConfiguration.newUrl([sessionId])` command to add your custom proxy URLs to the proxy configuration.
-[See the SDK docs](https://sdk.apify.com/docs/api/proxy-configuration#newurl) for more details.
+In the Apify SDK, use the `proxyConfiguration.newUrl(sessionId)` command to add your custom proxy URLs to the proxy configuration.
+See the [SDK docs](https://sdk.apify.com/api/apify/class/ProxyConfiguration#newUrl) for more details.

 ## [](#ip-address-rotation) IP address rotation